About Us

 Our FUN Advisor

-Susie Jones, M.A.
+M.A.
 Hawaii Preparatory Academy

 Forty-year educator, Susie Jones was the physical education teacher for Hawaii Preparatory Academy.
 Susie initiated bringing Feldenrkais work into her physical education curriculum.
-She served as the “fun advisor” taking time during her Christmas break to help with the curriculum for the Wellness Through Movement p.e. program.
+She served as the “fun advisor” taking time during her Christmas break to help with the curriculum for the Wellness Through Movement P.E. program.

 We will miss you Susie!
 And we will always carry on the love and joy you shared to others.
 Thank you for helping making this program possible.